armandasalmd/xml-content-maker/README.md

 # Xml content maker

 Custom xml content maker is a program that was used to create articles and exercises as XML.
 This xml file that was used in android app to generate layout and challenges.
-That Android app was not realised but this app could be REUSED to generate other layouts!
+That Android app was not realised but 'xml content maker' could be REUSED to generate different layouts!

 ## Built With